Tara-Oliver/WellSaid/README.md

 Well Said Artwork is a portfolio e-commerce project featuring a curated collection of framed artwork with funny, inspirational, and song lyric quotes.
-Every graphic and design element—from typography to layout—was created by me, ensuring a cohesive and visually striking collection.
-The site delivers a seamless end-to-end shopping experience but does not process real transactions.
+I designed all the featured artwork and the brand logo, ensuring a cohesive and visually striking collection.
+While the site includes some third-party icons, every poster design is my original creation.
+The website delivers a seamless end-to-end shopping experience but does not process real transactions.